hci-lab-um/heuristics-for-test-tool-design/README.md

 ## Summary list of heuristic questions

-        Theme: Why?
-Why is this line a different format to lines 10 and 17???
-(Theme: who? and Theme:Context?)?
+- Theme: Why?
         1. Why do we need this tool?

-      Theme: Who?  (how do I make these lines outdent...???)
+- Theme: Who?
         2. Who will use or be affected by the tool?
         3. What previous experiences do people bring to the tool?
         4. What communication needs or preferences do those people have?
         5. What learning perspectives or goals do those people bring?
         6. What learning preferences do those people have?

-      Theme: Context?
+- Theme: Context?
         7. Where will the tool be used?
         8. What workflows will the tool be part of?
         9. What risks are associated with those workflows?
         10. What work styles are acceptable in those workflows and teams?
         11. When will the tool be used?
         12. How long will the tool be used?